NavneetSajwan/Clothing-Classifier/README.md

 ### Installing

 If you are running on Google Colaboratory, you will be fine with python 3.
-But, you still might have to install Fastai Here is the link to official fastai setup instructions for colab https://course.fast.ai/start_colab.html
+But, you still might have to install Fastai.
+Here is the link to official fastai setup instructions for colab https://course.fast.ai/start_colab.html